 National continues to monitor and remediate its existing insured portfolio.
 Certain state and local governments and territory obligors that National insures are under financial and budgetary stress.
 This could lead to an increase in defaults by such entities on the payment of their obligations and losses or impairments on a greater number of National's insured transactions.
 In particular, PREPA is currently in bankruptcy-like proceedings in the United States District Court for the District of Puerto Rico.
-While National has entered into an agreement to support a plan to resolve the PREPA proceeding, PREPA may continue to fail to make payments when due, which could cause National to make additional claims payments which could be material.
-There is no assurance the PREPA amended plan of adjustment will ultimately be confirmed and go effective.
-National monitors and analyzes these situations and other stressed credits closely, and the overall extent and duration of this stress is uncertain.
+There is no assurance that a PREPA plan that is substantially similar in the treatment of National's claims and rights will ultimately be confirmed and become effective.
+PREPA may continue to fail to make payments when due, which could cause National to make additional claims payments which could be material.
+Refer to the above "Business Developments - PREPA" section for additional information.